adamgoose/prismoquent/README.md

     $recipes = Recipe::get();

-This will execute the query that's predefined by the 'recipes' collection on Prismic.io, and return an instance of `Illuminate\Support\Collection` containing the documents (instances of `Adamgoose\PrismicIo\Document`).
+This will execute the query that's predefined by the 'recipes' collection on Prismic.io, and return an instance of `Illuminate\Support\Collection` containing the documents (instances of `Prismic\Document`).

 > See the [Laravel API](http://laravel.com/api/class-Illuminate.Support.Collection.html) for information on `Illuminate\Support\Collection`.

-> See the [API Documentation](http://adamgoose.github.io/prismic-io/) for information on `Adamgoose\PrismicIo\Document`.
+> See the [php-kit Documentation](https://github.com/prismicio/php-kit/blob/master/src/Prismic/Document.php) for information on `Adamgoose\PrismicIo\Document`.

 Since you have an instance of `Illuminate\Support\Collection`, you can now call methods like `sort()`, `filter()`, or `slice()` to sort, filter, or offset/limit your results.

 Instead of defining `public $collection` in `Recipe.php`, we could define any of the following variables:

-* public `$collection` - Queries Prismic.io based on the collection definition
+* public `$endpoint` - Sets API endpoint. *Required!*
 * public `$mask` - Limits the results to on a particular mask
 * public `$tags` - Array of tags by which to limit the query